phaberern/go-rest/README.md

 ## How

 Docker for the win.
 This is not an all encompasing solution but it does let us control what we know.
+Ensure you have docker installed and the daemon is running.
+Navigate to the root directory of the project and run `docker-compose up`.